 Unsustainable, and increasing rapidly.
 That’s a bad combination.

 Our digital technologies now emit four per cent of all greenhouse gas emissions (GHG), and that is said to be greater than from civil aviation.

 (Air travel, as you may know, is one of the targets singled out and shamed by environmental activists and global eco-crusaders seeking a greener world: while the practice is controversial, it is driven by real concern.
 No word yet on a binge-watcher shaming movement).

 And the dangerous share of emissions owned by high-tech gadgetry may soon double: by 2025, digital tech is expected to generate eight percent of all GHG emissions, and that is approaching the same level as car emissions.

 (Easy targets, cars: we’ve been pointing fingers at them and developing new technologies for them for several years now, knowing that they spew noxious fumes while in use.
 We need a real change of heart and mind to see the same potential dangers in simply streaming a video, and to then take some sort of appropriate preventative action.)

 To that end, The Shift Project report helpfully recommends several strategies to reduce both our overall consumption of online video (one such strategy is to assess the real value or relevance of the streaming content.
-I won’t pick on cat videos, but an estimated 27 per cent of all online video traffic in the world is porn) as well as to reduce the actual intensity of its carbon footprint when we do watch (Does anyone really need 8K streaming video?
+I won’t pick on cat videos…) as well as to reduce the actual intensity of video’s carbon footprint when we do watch (Does anyone really need 4K, much less 8K streaming video?
 Is 720p “greener” than 1080p?
 And why are several autoplay video streams often embedded on the same webpage, anyway?)

 So just who will be the casualties of streaming in 2020?
 In 2021?